 Identifying Risks to Your Listed Information Assets

-When executing the risk assessment, identify the risks that these different types of assets might encounter.
-The purpose of an information security risk assessment is to help inform stakeholders and decision-makers about the risks they face, so they can consider and support proper risk responses.
-So think expansively about what risks might happen, and how.
+When executing the risk assessment, identify the risks these different types of assets might encounter.
+The purpose of an information security risk assessment is to help inform stakeholders and decision-makers about the risks they face so that they can consider and support proper risk responses.
+So, think expansively about what risks might happen and how.

 Hardware